Come and take it: Texas Revolution

+American Civil War

+On October 12, 1864, during the Franklin–Nashville campaign, Confederate general J. B. Hood wrote to the Union commander at Resaca, Georgia, demanding an "immediate and unconditional surrender".
+That officer, Col. Clark R. Weaver, declined the request and concluded his letter of reply, "In my opinion, I can hold this post.
+If you want it, come and take it".

 Adapted uses

 The first-known modified version, from the 1990s, replaces the cannon with an M16 rifle and was displayed at a Bill of Rights rally in Arizona following the announcement by President George H. W. Bush that certain types of firearms and firearms parts would be banned.
 It was shown at a number of later rallies and campaign events through the late 1990s, and now resides in a private collection.

 In 2002, a version of the flag was created which depicted a Barrett .50 BMG Rifle.
 Other versions have depicted various firearms, and even other objects dear to the hearts of the flag makers.
 During the 2000 Stanley Cup Finals at least one Dallas Stars fan had created a replica of the flag with the Stanley Cup replacing the cannon; the Stars were the defending champions that year.

-Rock musician Ted Nugent recorded and released a track in 2021 entitled "Come and Take It" for his 2022 album Detroit Muscle.
-Long known for his staunch advocacy of gun rights, the musician also sells autographed "Come and Take It" merchandise on his official website.